The Skandika Office Bike review. A desk bike comfortable enough to replace your office chair?

 When it does, this is the most comfortable desk bike we have tested so far, especially for longer, low-intensity sessions.

-Crank Length and Pedaling Feel
+Crank Length and Pedaling Feel of the skandika desk bike

 The Skandika uses 120mm crank arms, which is shorter than a traditional road bike and noticeably shorter than models designed for maximum biomechanics.
 Shorter cranks reduce the range of motion in your legs.
 This makes pedaling feel a bit more compact and less “bike-like,” but it also contributes to comfort and reduces joint strain.

-performance: Real Wattage Numbers
+performance: Real Wattage Numbers of the skandika desk bike

 We measured output at a consistent cadence to understand what this bike can realistically deliver.